cvbuchem/LavAtmos/README.md

 # LavAtmos

 This code performs gas-melt equilibrium calculations for a given temperature and melt composition.
-The thermodynamics of the melt are modelled by the MELTS (Ghiorso and Sack 1995) code as presented in the Thermoengine package.
-An in-depth explanation of the method will soon be available in Van Buchem et al. (in review).
+We are currently working on documentation of the code which is available [here](https://lavatmos.readthedocs.io/en/latest/).

 ## Installation